Frozen grapes gathered under stars make Canada's icewine

 Icewine is almost a nectar that is rich with the flavors of apple, peach and apricot.
 Its hints of honey, nuts and, maybe, a dash of caramel provide a refreshing counterpoint to a blue cheese or fruit-based dessert.

 "There is nothing else quite like icewine ...
-It's a guilty pleasure," Eric Nixon, who works at Malivoire said, adding that the wines - which sell for about double the price of most non-vintage Champagnes - are often associated with special occasions.
+It's a guilty pleasure," said Eric Nixon, who works at Malivoire, adding that the wines - which sell for about double the price of most non-vintage Champagnes - are often associated with special occasions.

 Ontario is Canada's icewine capital, accounting for up to 95 percent of the country's production, according to Wine Country Ontario, which represents the province's winemakers.